 Accessing our datasets

-Firstly, check the available data products to see if data access through the Yorkshire and Humber SDE is right for your project.
-If you’re interested in accessing any of Y&H SDE datasets, please fill the Data Availability Form below and we will come back to you.
+If you’re interested in accessing any of our available Y&H SDE datasets, please contact us using the details below and we will get back to you.

 Project Inquiry